bitgato/asobi/README.md

 supported due to the use of [`bulk_create`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#bulk-create) while creating some objects.

->:warning: Databases on supabase are paused after a week of inactivity.
-If you get a
->500 Server Error during login, it's because the database might be paused.
-Ping me here
->and I'll unpause it.

 For running locally, it uses SQLite because it makes things easier to setup.